ManufacturaInd/manufacturaindependente.org/content/workshops-en/typebits.md

 ![Type:Bits Avilés]({filename}/media/typebits-aviles_06.jpg "Type:Bits Avilés, photo by Manufactura")

-Type:Bits is a collaborative type design workshop following on the steps of [fonts.txt](http://manufacturaindependente.org/fontstxt).
+Type:Bits is a collaborative type design workshop series.

+following on the steps of [fonts.txt](http://manufacturaindependente.org/fontstxt).
 The methodologies and workflows that we employ to generate the fonts are mostly the same: paper sketches are the starting point to design basic characters, which are then